huseyinyilmaz/web_exporter/README.md

 ```
 ### With docker-compose

-First download sample configuration from repository and put it in the same directory as docker-compose.yaml file.
+First, download sample configuration from repository and put it in the same directory as docker-compose.yaml file.
 Then you can add following config to your docker-compose file.
 ```
   webexporter:
     image: huseyinyilmaz/web_exporter:v1.0.5